Yovez/ShouldYouRide-v2/README.md

 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=your_key_here
 ```

 No key?
 The ride page still links out to Google Maps for traffic.
 The embedded map only loads when you hit **Show traffic map**.
-That's on purpose.
-I'm not trying to burn API quota on every page load.

 ## Weather API